aabbtree77/adast/README.md

 ## Update, December 2023

 The machine exhibits discontinuities after tens of minutes of work.
-Once cooled, it works well initially, but the knife movement experiences disruptions again after for some tens of minutes.
+Once cooled, it works again, initially.
 It is not clear if this is due to burnt resistors that control some relays, or the motor.
-The program is fine.
+The program code is fine.

-We started working on a new system by adding a frequency inverter which allows to vary the motor speed, and to remove a shaky brake system.
+We started working on a new system which will produce a better motor control, hopefully.
+The system will have a frequency inverter which allows to vary the motor speed, and to remove a shaky brake system.

-In about a week we tested a modified ATmega32 program (main_inverter.c vs main_old_way.c) which outputs 1V signal of 1KHz with a variable duty percentage.
+It took us two days to test a modified ATmega16/32 program (main_inverter.c vs main_old_way.c) which outputs 1V signal of 1KHz with a variable duty percentage.
 This signal is then fed to a small custom (R, C, transistor) circuit which outputs the DC signal in the range of 0..60V whose value depends on the duty percentage.
-The output controls [the LS M100](https://inverterdrive.com/group/AC-Inverter-Drives-230V/LS-LSLV-0008-M100-1EOFNS/) inverter connected to the motor.
+The program determines the duty automatically based on how far the knife is located from the specified target.
+This 0..60V signal controls [the LS M100](https://inverterdrive.com/group/AC-Inverter-Drives-230V/LS-LSLV-0008-M100-1EOFNS/) inverter connected to the motor, and thus adjusts its speed.

-The modified program works, and we even fine-tuned the braking distance parameters as the motor brake is now completely removed (fewer problem links to worry about).
-There are still two problems to solve:
+The old motor braking system is now completely removed (fewer links to worry about).

+There remain still two problems to solve:

 * We cannot make the inverter output frequencies higher than 60Hz (the declared range is 0..400Hz).
 The motor is not lively enough with a 60Hz input.

-* We suspect that the motor has its own problems, or it is not a good match with this frequency inverter.
-We cannot make it move the knife fast (not a big deal), and we cannot make it move the knife very slowly as the motor simply halts, but only when moving in one specific direction.
+* We suspect that the old motor has its own problems, or it is not a good match with this frequency inverter.
+We cannot make it move the knife fast (not a big deal), and we cannot make it move the knife very slowly as the motor occasionally halts, but only when moving in one specific direction.

-A very slow knife movement is needed to combat the braking distance, and we do not want to rely on the external braking.
+A very slow knife movement is needed to combat the braking distance uncertainties, and we do not want to rely on the external braking.

-The machine works, but we still await some new feedback and a new motor which will reveal whether the problem is in the link "inverter-motor", or it has something to do with relays.
+The machine works, but we still await some new feedback about its stability.
+A new motor will be installed, which will reveal whether the problem is in the link "inverter-motor", or it has something to do with relays.

 In the new system, a lot depends on the inverter settings.
-For better or worse, inverter's acceleration/deceleration times can impact the knife's braking distance.
-These precise values need to be stored somewhere in the case of accidental reboot to the factory settings.
+For better or worse, inverter's acceleration/deceleration time values can impact the knife's braking distance.
+These precise values need to be stored somewhere in the case of an accidental reboot of the inverter to its factory settings.

 Minor note: "_delay_ms" is not a reliable function with ATmega16/32.
-Choosing fuse bits to correspond to the internal 8MHz oscillator, and specifying #define F_CPU 8000000UL does not guarantee proper delays.
+Choosing fuse bits to correspond to the internal 8MHz oscillator, and hinting the code with #define F_CPU 8000000UL does not guarantee proper delays.
 The program works fine until adding the timer1 code in main.c, which makes the program "tick" at 1MHz for some reason.
-Choosing the default 1MHz setup corrected the "_delay_ms", but made the timer1 tick 4x slower than expected (based on the new frequency and prescalings).
-These problems are easy to solve by simply measuring the ATmega output with an oscilloscope/oscillograph, followed by adjusted prescalings.
-This patching solves the problem, but it does not reveal the real reason behind these mismatches.
+Choosing the default 1MHz fuse bit setup corrects "_delay_ms", but it also makes the timer1 tick 4x slower than expected (based on the new frequency and prescalings).
+These problems are easy to solve by measuring the ATmega output with an oscilloscope/oscillograph, followed by adjusted prescalings and delays.
+The patching solves the problem, but it does not reveal the real reason behind these mismatches.

 TBC...